 new-product-development-cover

-New Product Development (NPD) is the a set of design, engineering, and research processes which combine to create and launch a new product to market.
-Unlike regular product development, NPD is specifically about developing a brand new idea and seeing it through the entire product development process.
+New Product Development (NPD) is the set of design, engineering, and research processes that combine to create and launch a new product to market.
+Unlike regular product development, new product development is specifically about developing a brand new idea and seeing it through the entire product development process—culminating in a new product.

 In today's competitive market, the ability to offer products that meet customers' needs and expectations has never been more important.